mwager/travis_test/readme.md

 Conclusion

+I needed node tests with mocha and mongodb support for testing node stuff, `testem` for automating client side unit tests and `casperjs` for functional testing.

 The setup for this repo including full travis integration took me about two hours and everything just worked.

 Thank you TravisCI!